SudamaPawarya/BasicForm-using-JsonPowerDB/README.md

 Minimize Total Cost of Ownership.

-#Technology, Cost and Speed Matters
+# Technology, Cost and Speed Matters
-if a query runs 10 times faster on a new technology database, theoretically it should reduce the cost of infrastructure by 10 times.
+If a query runs 10 times faster on a new technology database, theoretically it should reduce the cost of infrastructure by 10 times.
 Practically, may be 7 to 9 times or may be more, and its considerable cost saving.
 (7 to 9 systems with a load balancer may get reduced to just one system handling the same workload).